 Contact: Janet Handleman

 Become empowered and inspired to make a difference!

 Join Rabbi Straus and Reverend Pollard in Atlanta, Birmingham and Selma, and visit the Equal Justice Initiative Legacy Museum, Rosa Parks Museum, Memorial to Justice and Peace, the King Center, Birmingham Civil Rights Museum, and more in this once in a lifetime trip.

 Participants will meet with ministers who worked with Dr. King and people who participated in the march from Selma to Montgomery; discuss Jewish involvement in the Civil Rights Movement; and realize that civil rights issues aren’t a matter of history but an ongoing issue right now, being fought for by a variety of groups without a voice.

 $915/pp* includes hotel, admissions, food, and busing; airfare is not included. $250 deposit due by January 15.

 PLOTS AVAILABLE IN THE MAIN LINE REFORM TEMPLE SECTION AT WEST LAUREL HILL CEMETERY

 Cemetery plots are still available for resale to MLRT congregants in the MLRT section of West Laurel Hill Cemetery.
 The cost of a single grave is $4,500, which is the same as the cemetery charges the public if bought directly, and includes perpetual care.
-If you purchase through MLRT, $500 of your $4,500 purchase will go to MLRT as a charitable, tax-deductible donation.
-If you or your family members are interested in purchasing plots, either within the next year or at the time of actual need, please contact MLRT Executive Director, Missy Johnson, for more information or to arrange for selection and purchase.
+If you purchase through MLRT, $500 of your $5,500 purchase will go to MLRT as a charitable, tax-deductible donation.
+If you or your family members are interested in purchasing plots, either within the next year or at the time of actual need, please contact MLRT interim Executive Director, Esther Herst, for more information or to arrange for selection and purchase.